rkalendar/TotalRepeats/README.md

 **Common options:**

 ```
-kmer=18	 minimal kmer=18 (default kmer=19)
+kmer=18	kmer size (default kmer=19)

 sln=90	repeat block length (default sln=90)

-nsize=1 Speed and sensitivity of sequence clustering.
-Value nsize=1, use when ignoring clustering.
+nsize=1 speed and sensitivity of sequence clustering: value nsize=1, use when ignoring clustering.
 Values nsize=10...30 are the most optimal.
 Maximum value for nsize=240, for more accurate classification (not applicable in practice).

-image=10000x300 (by default, the dimensionality of the image is automatically determined)
+image=10000x300 the dimensionality of the image (by default, the dimensionality of the image is automatically determined)

 flanks=100 extend the flanks of the repeat with an appropriate length (100 nt) (default flanks=0)